StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Basics.md

 ### Requirements/Issues
 The Cloud Foundry Plugin has some requirements:
-- using CloudFoundry-Platform assumes that is already installed on the target infrastructure
+- using CloudFoundry Platform assumes that is already installed on the target infrastructure
-- the CloudFoundry-CLI has to be installed on the local machine
+- the CloudFoundry CLI has to be installed on the local machine
 - python (min. version 2.7) has to be installed
-- Databases need a environment variable with the name `database_host`.
+- Databases need an environment variable with the name `database_host`.
 We decided this convention with our supervisors.
 Further information you get [here](Known_challenges.md).

 ## Deployment